kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## Part 2: Analysing Data with Pagoda2

 We see that we now have 12k genes and 2998 cells.
 We are now ready to analyze our data with Pagoda2.
-Keep in mind that all of the following steps can be done with just two functions automatically but for the purposes of this tutorial we will go over them step by step to understand what we are doing in more detail.
+Remember: all of the following steps can be done with just two functions automatically (see above) but for the purposes of this tutorial we will go over them step by step to understand what we are doing in more detail.
 Doing these steps manually also allows us to tune parameters.

-First we will generate a pagoda object that will contain all our results.
+First we will generate a pagoda2 object that will contain all our results.
 Our input matrix contains duplicated gene names (usually originating from different transcripts in the counting process).
 The easier way to resolve this problem is by making the gene names unique:

 ```r